 - InterRail pass: This is for people living in Europe.

 But, side from saving money and staying longer in individual cities, we’d rather have the freedom to improvise, take fast trains anywhere, and reduce headaches by forgoing the rail passes and just buying individual tickets.
-Trainline and Loco2 have made that much easier to do.
+Trainline has made that much easier to do.